pink-junkjard/hyperfiddle/README.md

 * Sometimes the runtime chooses to loop in the browser, i.e. a little, incremental data load in response to a UI state change

-App-as-a-fn with managed I/O is a wonderful way to write web dashboards, better than anything else that exists today, because:
+App-as-a-fn with managed I/O is a better way to write web dashboards:

-#### Programming model is higher level:
+### Programming model is higher level

 * application programmer fully insulated from I/O–real functional programming
 * No async in userland